Features

 Curved Arrows

-Toggle Curve in the toolbar (when arrow is selected) to enable Bezier curve mode.
+Toggle Curve in the menu bar (when arrow is selected) to enable Bezier curve mode.
 Two additional control point handles appear:

 - Orange handle: First control point (influences curve near start)